vpbgkt/NexPrepAI/docs/MATHEMATICAL_EQUATION_AND_IMAGE_SUPPORT_GUIDE.md

 ## 🎉 Conclusion

-The enhanced question editor with mathematical expression and image support significantly improves the NexPrep platform's ability to create rich, educational content.
+The enhanced question editor with mathematical expression and image support significantly improves the NexPrepAI platform's ability to create rich, educational content.
 This comprehensive system provides educators with powerful tools to create engaging, mathematically accurate test questions with visual elements.

 For additional support or advanced usage scenarios, please contact the development team or refer to the technical documentation in the codebase.